Lynn Evans

-K. Lynn Evans (born c.
-1964) is an American educator and politician.
+K. Lynn Evans (born May 19, 1964) is an American educator and politician.

 Education and teaching career

 Evans graduated from Aurelia High School in Aurelia, Iowa, in 1982.
-He then completed his bachelor's degree in physical education and biology at Westmar College in 1986, followed by a master's in educational leadership and a educational specialist degree, both from Drake University, in 1996 and 2003, respectively.
+He then completed his bachelor's degree in physical education and biology at Westmar College in 1986, followed by a master's in educational leadership and an educational specialist degree, both from Drake University, in 1996 and 2003, respectively.
 Evans served as superintendent of the Hartley–Melvin–Sanborn Community School District from 2003, then held a dual superintendency between H–M–S and the Aurelia Community School District from 2008 to 2010, before taking on an equivalent role between Alta and Aurelia Community School District between 2011 and 2018.
 The two districts merged to become Alta–Aurelia Community School District in 2018, and he remained superintendent of the newly created school district until 2019.
 Upon retiring as a full-time superintendent, Evans became a consultant for JMC, Inc. an educational software company, and an adjunct instructor with Buena Vista University.